kartonfarkas/api_docs/source/suite/emails/previewing_emails.rst

      - Comments
    * - id
      - integer
-     - The email's id
+     - The email's ID, part of the URL
-     - (Part of the URL)
+     -
    * - version
      - integer
      - The content type of the response